kkkkken33/AI-Agent/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project implements a **ReAct (Reasoning and Acting) Agent** framework that combines large language models with external tools to answer complex queries through iterative reasoning and action execution.
-Built as the Final Project B for AIAA3102 - Python Programming for Artificial Intelligence, it demonstrates advanced AI agent design patterns including:
+The codes demonstrates advanced AI agent design patterns including:

 * **Multi-step Reasoning**: The agent breaks down complex questions into logical steps using chain-of-thought prompting
 * **Tool Integration**: Seamlessly connects to search engines, calculators, weather APIs, and knowledge bases